seththepeacock/seththepeacock.github.io/index.md

 ## About Me

-My current research involves the design of signal processing algorithms to analyze the self-coherence of oscillations in spontaneous otoacoustic emissions (sounds emitted by ears).
-Previously, I extended and applied methods from topological data analysis to serotonin concentration time series in depressed (CMS) mice.
+My current research involves the design of signal processing algorithms to analyze the self-coherence of oscillations in spontaneous otoacoustic emissions (SOAE, or sounds emitted by ears).
+To complement this work, I developed a machine learning model to identify peaks in the power spectra of these oscillations.
+Previously, I built on existing methods in topological data analysis to develop a novel method for identifying release and reuptake processes in serotonin concentration time series data from depressed mice.
+Overall, my work involves a combination of computational and mathematical approaches to model and anlyze oscillations in biological systems.

-I have a wide range of mathematical interests but am most excited by the nonlinear dynamics of coupled oscillator systems with and without stochastic elements.
+I have a wide range of mathematical interests but am currently most excited by nonlinear and/or stochastic dynamics.
 I recently graduated from Ohio State University with a B.S. in applied mathematics and am applying for PhD programs to begin in autumn 2026.

 ---